Ideas in Inference-time Scaling can Benefit Generative Pre-training Algorithms: Two axes of inference-time scaling

+\begin{takeaway} \textbf{Takeaway.} Sequence expansion grows the object being sampled; state refinement revises the current object.
+Autoregressive and diffusion models are familiar examples, not the only possible occupants of these axes. \end{takeaway}

-Under this definition, autoregressive models scale over sequence length and diffusion models scale over refinement steps.
+Under this definition, autoregressive models usually scale through sequence expansion and diffusion models usually scale through state refinement.
 We list a few notable examples that cover most of the techniques surrounding discrete and continuous signals.